anas-domesticus/debugging-in-tilt/README.md

 This project provides an example setup where you can debug your Go applications using Delve inside a Kubernetes cluster.
 The use of Tilt streamlines the process of updating and redeploying containers as you develop, allowing for real-time debugging and development.

+Feel free to take a look at the blog post explaining this -> https://anasdomesticus.hashnode.dev/debugging-go-applications-inside-a-local-kubernetes-cluster

 ## Prerequisites

 Before you begin, ensure you have the following installed: